 The byte descrializer widens the transceiver data path before the FPGA interface.
 This reduces the rate at which the received data needs to be clocked at in the FPGA logic.
-The byte descrializer block is available in both single- and double-width modes.
+The byte descrializer block is available in both single- and double-width modes

-The byte deserializer converts the one- or two-byte interface into a two- or four-byte-wide data path from the transceiver to the FPGA logic (see Table 2-9).
-The FPGA interface has a limit of 250 MHz, so the byte deserializer is needed to widen the bus width at the FPGA interface and reduce the interface speed.
-For example, at $6.375~\mathrm{Gbps}$, the transceiver logic has a double-byte-wide data path that runs at $318.75~\mathrm{MHz}$ in a $\times 20~\mathrm{deserializer}$ factor, which is above the maximum FPGA interface speed.
-When using the byte deserializer, the FPGA interface width doubles to $40~\mathrm{bits}$ (36-bits when using the $8B/10B~\mathrm{encoder}$) and the interface speed reduces to $159.375~\mathrm{MHz}$.
+The byte descrializer converts the one- or two-byte interface into a two- or four-byte-wide data path from the transceiver to the FPGA logic (see Table 2-12).
+The FPGA interface has a limit of 250 MHz, so the byte descrializer is needed to widen the bus width at the FPGA interface and reduce the interface speed.
+For example, at 6.375 Gbps, the transceiver logic has a double-byte-wide data path that runs at 318.75 MHz in a \times 20 descrializer factor, which is above the maximum FPGA interface speed.

+When using the byte descrializer, the FPGA interface width doubles to 40-bits (36-bits when using the 8B/10B encoder) and the interface speed reduces to 159.375 MHz.

-Table 2-9.
+Table 2-12.
 Byte Deserializer Input and Output Widths

-Input Data Width (Bits) Descrialized Output Data Width to th FPGA (Bits)
+Input Data Width (Bits) Descrialized Output Data Width to FPGA (Bits)

 20 40

 16 32

 10 20

 8 16